tvcutsem/tvcutsem.github.io/aboutme.md

 ---
 <span>
   <img src="/assets/me.jpg" width="100%" alt="Tom Van Cutsem">
+  <sub>You don't grow old on the net.
+This is me way back in 2007 enjoying the ocean view on Rapa Nui.</sub>
 </span>

+I'm a computer scientist.
+I work at [Bell Labs](https://www.bell-labs.com/usr/tom.van_cutsem), the research arm of Nokia.
+I have the privilege of leading a fantastic team there where we're always working at the cutting edge of research in software.
+At Bell Labs I co-architected the [WorldWideStream](https://worldwidestreams.io) distributed stream processing platform.

-As of February 2014 I am a senior researcher at [Bell Labs](https://www.bell-labs.com/usr/tom.van_cutsem).
-Prior to joining Bell Labs, I was a professor of Computer Science at the [Software Languages Lab](http://soft.vub.ac.be) of the [Vrije Universiteit Brussel](http://www.vub.ac.be).
-Prior to that I was a post-doc researcher, funded by the [Flanders Research Foundation](http://www.fwo.be).
-In 2008, I completed my doctoral dissertation on [AmbientTalk](http://soft.vub.ac.be/amop), a distributed programming language designed for mobile ad hoc networks.
-In 2009/2010 I was Visiting Faculty at Google where I contributed to the ECMAScript (aka Javascript) standardization process, in particular, together with Mark S. Miller I designed its [Proxy API](http://wiki.ecmascript.org/doku.php?id=harmony:direct_proxies).
+Prior to joining Bell Labs, I was a CS professor at the [Software Languages Lab](http://soft.vub.ac.be) of the [Vrije Universiteit Brussel](http://www.vub.ac.be).
+I also did my doctoral research there on [AmbientTalk](http://soft.vub.ac.be/amop), a distributed programming language designed for mobile ad hoc networks.

+In 2009/2010 I was Visiting Faculty at Google where I got involved in the standardization of JavaScript (aka ECMAScript).
+My biggest claim to language design faim is the creation of the JavaScript Proxy API together with Mark S. Miller, now shipping in all major browsers.

+I'm passionate about getting young people exposed to the art of programming.
-From 2010 to 2014 I was a member of the jury of the annual [Vlaamse Programmeerwedstrijd](http://www.vlaamseprogrammeerwedstrijd.be) (Flemish Programming Contest), a regional hands-on programming contest for students and professionals, inspired by ACM programming contests.
-I was main organizer of the 2013 edition, attracting over 500 participants.
-I was also involved in the organization of the [Belgian Olympiad in Informatics](http://be-oi.be/).
+I've been quite active in organizing programming contests: I was a jury member and organizer of the [Flemish Programmign Contest](http://www.vlaamseprogrammeerwedstrijd.be), a regional ACM ICPC-inspired programming contest for students and professionals.
+For a time I was also a jury member of the [Belgian Olympiad in Informatics](http://be-oi.be/).

 ## Programming Languages